substack/fleet/README.markdown

 tips
 ====

-* Fleet will acutally use two ports one for the control service and one for the git service.
+* Fleet will actually use two ports: one for the control service and one for the git service.
 So if you start Fleet on port 7000 it will also use port 7001.

 license
 =======